lidnelson/character_sheets/README.md

 ### Docker
-In the respisitory **personalproject/character_sheet**
+In the respisitory **personalproject/character_sheet** Before starting this make sure that docker is installed.

 1. Build the docker image naming it whatever you like
 2. Use command line changing the inforamtion where nessasary (inside the "{{ }}")